cyverse/irods-adm/coding-standards-bash.md

 SUID and SGID are not allowed in Bash scripts for security reasons. `sudo` or `gosu` should be used instead.

-__TODO review the following in a browser__

 ## stdout vs. stderr

 Scripts should always write error and warning messages to stderr.
-Typically, they should write informational messages, like ones about progress,to stdout.
-The exception is scripts meant to be part of a data processing pipeline, i.e., scripts that write data to stdout so that other scripts can read the data from their stdin through a pipe, `|`.
+Typically, they should write informational messages, like ones about progress, to stdout.
+The exception is scripts meant to be part of a data processing pipeline, i.e., those that write data to stdout so that other scripts can read the data from their stdin through a pipe, `|`.
 These scripts should write informational messages to stderr.

 ## Comments

 All comments should have enough detail so that the someone can learn how to use what is being described without having to study the code in detail.
-Since an incorrect comment is usually worse than no comment, comments should be minimal.
+However, since an incorrect comment is usually worse than no comment, comments should be minimal to reduce the risk of them growing out of date.
 If a quick glace at the code being documented is enough to understand an aspect of the code, that aspect should not be documented.

 ### File Header